super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 3 > |#| | | | | |
 ```

-Let us also assume our dictionary is `{ABCDEF,ATCDEF,FGHIJK,TSRQPO,BSRQPX,ONMLK,ONMLJ,ONMLI,
+Let us also assume our dictionary
-ONMLH,ONMLG}` and that we are going to naively iterate over slots using slot numbers and
+is `{ABCDEF,ATCDEF,FGHIJK,TSRQPO,BSRQPX,ONMLK,ONMLJ,ONMLI,ONMLH,ONMLG}` and that we are going to
-iterating over word candidates using the dictionary order.
+naively iterate over slots using slot numbers and iterating over word candidates using the
+dictionary order.

 Let us proceed until a dead end is reached: